Is the White Rhino Extinct

 by JensANDMarian is licensed under CC BY-SA 1.0

-The white rhino is one of the most iconic species of the animal kingdom, but is the white rhino extinct?
-In recent years, the answer has unfortunately become yes.
+The white rhino is one of the most iconic species in the animal kingdom, but is it extinct?
+Unfortunately, in recent years, the answer has become yes.

 Poaching, habitat loss, and other anthropogenic factors have severely threatened the survival of this species.